Can Science Replace Metaphysics?

 In this way we can learn to separate Philosophy from Pseudo Philosophies like Theology.

-Perhaps if we can find a way of separating Philosophy from Theology in all the Philosophy Disciplines including that of Moral Philosophy it is possible that the emerging discipline will justify itself by actually helping us to resolve Moral questions.
-Or at least better help us get to the root of what we call Morality in the same way that we attempt to get to the root of knowledge within the discipline of Epistemology.
+Perhaps if we can find a way of separating Philosophy from Theology in all the Philosophy Disciplines including that of Moral Philosophy it is possible that a discipline will emerge that will justify itself by helping us to resolve Moral questions. or at least better help us get to the root of what we call Morality.
+At present we cannot utilize Moral Philosophy in the same way that we attempt to get to the root of knowledge within the discipline of Epistemology.

-And so I think the best way to get to the crux of what is Scientistic and therefore Scientism is differentiate the Scientific Method from a movement known as Logical Positivism.
+And so, I think the best way to get to the crux of what Scientism is would be to differentiate the Scientific Method from a movement known as Logical Positivism.

 Ironically the movement known as Logical Positivism had very similar goals of separating the Sciences from Theological Speculation as I have hinted in this paper as my goal in relation to the pursuit of Metaphysics.

-The reason why this movement ultimately failed is because it failed to attack the root of the problem of Theology as a Pseudo Metaphysics.
+The reason why this movement ultimately failed is because it failed to attack the root of the problem of Theology.

 So now I must examine how Logical Positivism evolved into Neo Positivism and how this evolved into Scientism.